Cristianetaniguti/Reads2Map/README.md

 #### Test dataset for simulations

 As example, in the folder `data/toy_sample` is available a subset of populus chromosome 10 (find the entire genome [here](https://phytozome.jgi.doe.gov/pz/portal.html#!bulk?org=Org_Ptrichocarpa)), its index files, the `doses` files, a reference VCF file with few variants `ref.variants.vcf` and a reference linkage map `ref.map.csv`.
-The path to the files must be defined in `SimulatedReads.inputs.json`.
+The path to the files must be defined in `SimulatedReads2Map.inputs.json`.

 ```
 Execute the workflow
-java -jar cromwell.jar run -i SimulatedReads.inputs.json SimulatedReads.inputs.wdl
+java -jar cromwell.jar run -i SimulatedReads2Map.inputs.json SimulatedReads2Map.inputs.wdl
 ```

 **Warning**: See section [Configurations](https://cristianetaniguti.github.io/Tutorials/onemap_workflows/docs/configurations.html) to choose the better available option for you or create a personalized one.

-### Run EmpiricalReads workflow
+### Run EmpiricalReads2Map workflow

-* Adapt the path of the inputs in `EmpiricalReads.inputs.json`
+* Adapt the path of the inputs in `EmpiricalReads2Map.inputs.json`

 *empirical.references*
 - ref_fasta: chromosome sequence in fasta format (only one chromosome at a time)